Verbasik/Weekly-arXiv-ML-AI-Research-Review/2025/week-17_&_18/review.md

         >>> C = np.array([[1, 0]])
         >>> A_d, B_d, C_d, D_d = continuous_to_discrete(A, B, C)
     """
-    # Проверка размерностей матриц
+    # Validate matrix dimensions
     if A.shape[0] != A.shape[1]:
-        raise ValueError("Матрица A должна быть квадратной")
+        raise ValueError("Matrix A must be square")
     if A.shape[0] != B.shape[0]:
-        raise ValueError("Количество строк в матрицах A и B должно совпадать") if C.shape[1] != A.shape[0]:
+        raise ValueError("Number of rows in matrices A and B must match") if C.shape[1] != A.shape[0]:
         raise ValueError(
-            "Количество столбцов в матрице C должно равняться количеству строк в матрице A" )
+            "Number of columns in matrix C must equal number of rows in matrix A" )

-    n = A.shape[0]  # Размерность состояния
+    n = A.shape[0]  # State dimension
-    m = B.shape[1]  # Размерность входа
+    m = B.shape[1]  # Input dimension
-    p = C.shape[0]  # Размерность выхода
+    p = C.shape[0]  # Output dimension

-    # Вычисление дискретизированной матрицы динамики: A_d = exp(delta * A)
+    # Compute discretized state dynamics matrix: A_d = exp(delta * A)
     A_d = expm(delta * A)

-    # Вычисление дискретизированной матрицы входа
-    # Для случаев, когда A близка к сингулярной матрице,
-    # используем альтернативный подход
+    # Compute discretized input matrix
+    # For cases where A is close to singular, use an alternative approach
     if np.linalg.cond(A) > 1e12:
-        # Аппроксимация для плохо обусловленных матриц
+        # Approximation for ill-conditioned matrices
         B_d = delta * B
     else:
-        # Расширяем матрицу для вычисления через матричную экспоненту
+        # Extend matrix for computation via matrix exponential
         n_aug = n + m
         M = np.zeros((n_aug, n_aug))
         M[:n, :n] = delta * A
         M[:n, n:] = delta * B

-        # Вычисляем exp(M)
+        # Compute exp(M)
         EM = expm(M)

-        # Извлекаем B_d из результата
+        # Extract B_d from result
         B_d = EM[:n, n:]

-    # C и D не изменяются при дискретизации
+    # C and D remain unchanged during discretization
     C_d = C
     D_d = D if D is not None else np.zeros((p, m))